leger-labs/leger/docs/RETROSPECTIVE.md

 # Leger Project Retrospective

-## Project Evolution & Learning
-[Overview of how the project has evolved]

 ## Initial Concept & Validation
 Minimum functional product used to validate usefulness was the [following railway.app template](https://railway.com/new/template/Hez7Hu).
 Allowed for quick deployment of Open-webui and Pipelines backend combo with simple configuration management (environment variables).
 This was using the official docker images.
 Was limited by: annoying to maintain (openwebui project moving very fast, hard to update each time).